developer-zebra/developer-zebra-site/src/datawedge/6-7/guide/input/barcode/index.md

 **UDI Decoding Notes**

 * Output of collected UDI data might require settings adjustments of the token-separation character and/or output order.
+See the [Keystroke Output guide](../../output/keystroke/#udidataoutput) guide for more information.
 * UDI settings can vary by geographic region.
 See the relevant sections of [Keystroke Output](../../output/keystroke), [Intent Output](../../output/intent) and/or [IP Output](../../output/ip) guides for more information.

 ### MultiBarcode Decoding